 - Seniors/arthritic cats: Check weekly for curling or ingrown dewclaws.

-- Indoor-only cats: Often need more frequent trims than outdoor cats that wear tips down.
+- Indoor-only cats: Often need more frequent trims than outdoor cats who wear tips down naturally.

 6) When to Pause or Stop

-Stop for today if there is growling, tail thrashing, panting, or repeated attempts to escape.
-A calm, two-minute session is better than a long, stressful one.
-Resume later or split nails across two days.
+Stop for today if there’s growling, tail thrashing, panting, dilated pupils, or repeated escape attempts.
+A calm two-minute session is better than a long, stressful one.
+Resume later or split nails over two days.

 7) Troubleshooting & Quick Fixes